markgbeckett/jupiter_ace/mpf-i/README.md

 The port is based on a commented disassembly by fjkraan@electrickery.nl, which is available from [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).
 The modified source code should be able to be assembled with any standard Z80 cross-assembler (I use [the non-GNU z80asm](https://savannah.nongnu.org/projects/z80asm/)).

-I have made the following changes to the source code so that the Monitor will run in the upper memory of the Minstrel 4th:
+I have made the following changes to the source code so that the Monitor will run on the Minstrel 4th:

 - Set all of the port address for to 8255 chip to 0xFF, as this version does not use that chip and I wanted to avoid interfering with peripherals.